grisov/NVDA_Volume_Adjustment/README.md

 ### Mute the volume
 The volume mute feature can work in two modes:

 1. Completely turn off the audio source.
-To enable this mode, you must check the appropriate checkbox in the add-on settings panel.
+To enable this mode, you must select the appropriate option in the mutting mode selection list.
 2. Decrease the volume level by the percentage value that can be adjusted with the slider in the add-on settings panel.

 Note: It is possible to restore the volume level for all available muted audio sources when NVDA shutdown.
 Because the list of audio sessions changes dynamically, the volume will only be restored for currently available programs that play audio.